 Skopje Archaeological Museum and Bridge of Civilisation

-One of the largest and most imposing buildings in Skopje is the Archaeological Museum, which you will find packed full of artefacts from Macedonian history.
+One of the largest and most imposing buildings in Skopje is the Archaeological Museum.
+It’s packed full of artefacts from Macedonian history.
 Entrance is around £2 for visitors.

 The museum can be approached via the Bridge of Civilisation, which is a most remarkable bridge lined by statues on both sides.
 Meanwhile, on the other side of the Vardar river, close to the bridge are several fake galleons.
 One is shown here.